Norris' home runs help Rays hold off White Sox 7-5

 TRAINER'S ROOM

-White Sox: RHP James Shields (right lat) gave up one run and four hits in five innings in his second rehab start for Triple-A Charlotte. ...
+White Sox: RHP James Shields (right lat) gave up two runs and four hits in five innings in his second rehab start for Triple-A Charlotte. ...
 RHP Jake Petricka (right lat) had a scoreless inning in his third outing Wednesday with Charlotte.

 Rays: Bourjos (elbow) returned from the 10-day DL. ...
 2B Brad Miller had an MRI that found a strained right hip.